 The University of Dayton has developed partnerships and participates in exchange agreements with several overseas institutions.
 In addition to University of Dayton tuition, students are responsible for their room and board in the host country, international travel and personal expenses.
 There are some programs where board may be included.
 Most financial aid (including institutional scholarships and grants) applies to exchange programs.

 Students may also participate in an innovative program called SAIL (Semester Abroad and Intercultural Leadership).
-SAIL is a year-long education abroad and leadership development program that entails a fall semester abroad at one of three study abroad sites in China, Ireland, or Spain, followed by participation in a semester intercultural leadership program that includes special housing during the subsequent spring semester.
+SAIL is a year-long education abroad and leadership development program that entails a fall semester abroad at one of three study abroad sites in China, Ireland, or Spain, followed by participation in a one-credit semester-long intercultural leadership and re-entry program that includes special housing during the subsequent spring semester.
 The SAIL program is designed to allow students to study abroad for the same cost as a semester on campus.
 Students pay the same amount for their fall semester abroad as they would a semester at UD (tuition, room and board).
 Most financial aid packages still apply.
 In addition, students accepted into the SAIL program are eligible for a $3,000 scholarship to help fund their experience.

 Cultural Immersions & Service-Learning Abroad

 The Center for Social Concern offers opportunities for students to combine service-learning with their education abroad experience.
 The International Summer Immersion programs introduce students to the country's way of life through job placements, interaction with host families and travel through the country.
 Past destinations have included India, Cameroon, Guatemala and Zambia .
 The Center for Social Concern also coordinates week-long international service programs during the University's winter break.